Karim-ElKadhi/AI_chatbot/README.md

-# 🧠 MediBot — AI Chatbot Platform for Insurance Services
+# 🧠AI Chatbot Platform for Insurance Services

 > **MediBot** is an intelligent, multimodal chatbot platform built with Python.
 > It’s designed to enhance **insurance services** through voice and text interactions, emotion analysis, and data-driven dashboards.